dev9com/vault-consul-starter/README.md

 where FOO is the name of your [AWS keypair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

+The first time you run this script it creates EC2 instances on AWS - sometimes there's an SSH glitch on the first run.
+If you encounter this, just run the command again to see if it fixes it.
+(This is what I do).

 To run only one tag add `--tags=TAGNAME`.

 When running any of the above playbooks you must use either the  `--ask-vault-pass` or `--vault-password-file` command line options.
 The first will prompt for the password, and the second will read a single line text file with the password, or output from a script that prints the password to standard out.